A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Results

-where $\mathcal{N}_{\chi}=\frac{2(N-2)!}{N!\; D}$ is the normalization factor ($N=2N_0$ is the total system size \RBB{(number of qubits)}), $D$ is the dimension of the total system Hilbert space, $|\epsilon_n\rangle$ represents an eigenstate of the Floquet (one-period) time evolution operator governed by the Hamiltonian from Eq.~\eqref{eq:originalhamiltonian}, and $\sigma_{i,\gamma}^z$ stands for the Pauli-$z$ operator resided on ladder $\gamma=a,b$ at site $i$.
-There, the \RBB{first summation covers all} the indices \RBB{but excludes the cases} $i=i'$ and $\gamma=\gamma'$, i.e., all the distinctive sites within the total system.}
+where $\mathcal{N}_{\chi}=\frac{2(N-2)!}{N!\; D}$ is the normalization factor ($N=2N_0$ is the total system size {(number of qubits)}), $D$ is the dimension of the total system Hilbert space, $|\epsilon_n\rangle$ represents an eigenstate of the Floquet (one-period) time evolution operator governed by the Hamiltonian from Eq.~\eqref{eq:originalhamiltonian}, and $\sigma_{i,\gamma}^z$ stands for the Pauli-$z$ operator resided on ladder $\gamma=a,b$ at site $i$.
+There, the {first summation covers all} the indices {but excludes the cases} $i=i'$ and $\gamma=\gamma'$, i.e., all the distinctive sites within the total system.}

-\RBB{The case $\chi_{zz}=1$ signifies perfect long-range correlation with respect to $ZZ$ Pauli operator, whereas the other extreme case of $\chi_{zz}=0$ implies its absence.
-Our calculation (as shown in Fig.~\ref{fig: sf and sg and ps}(a) (red triangle) at generic parameters deep in the DTC region) reveals that $\chi_{zz}$ takes an intermediate value between $0$ and $1$, and it monotonically increases with the system size, thereby demonstrating the presence of long-range correlation in the many-body Floquet eigenstates with respect to $ZZ$ Pauli operator in the thermodynamic limit.}
+The case $\chi_{zz}=1$ signifies perfect long-range correlation with respect to $ZZ$ Pauli operator, whereas the other extreme case of $\chi_{zz}=0$ implies its absence. \tc{Our calculation, as shown in Fig.~\ref{fig: sf and sg and ps}(a) (red triangles) at generic parameters deep in the DTC region, reveals that $\chi_{zz}$ takes an intermediate value between $0$ and $1$ for $MT=1.0\pi$} \RBB{and $MT=0.95\pi$.
+In both cases, $\chi_{zz}$ monotonically increases with the system size, thereby demonstrating the presence of long-range correlation in the many-body Floquet eigenstates with respect to $ZZ$ Pauli operator in the thermodynamic limit.
+As the same signature is observed for at least two considerably different parameter values, it represents a genuine physical effect and is not a result of some fine-tuning.}